ZeroX-DG/blog/source/_posts/The-lives-unlived.md

 for the lives unlived,
-for the ones I could never be, for they died giving birth to the life of who I am.
+for the ones I could never be, for they died giving birth to who I am.
 </poem>